 , was showcased at the Comdex trade show in Las Vegas in 1992.
 IBM demonstrated a device (with the code-name “Sweetspot”) that combined the capabilities of increasingly popular handheld PDA devices with a mobile phone.

 This prototype captured the imagination of some executives from telecoms company BellSouth and a project was started to make the “Sweetspot” prototype device a commercial product.
-IBM approached Motorola to be the manufacturing partner, but it declined as a result of concerns it could help IBM emerge as a competitor in the mobile phone market.
-Ironically, some time later, the success of the IBM Simon accelerated Motorola’s efforts to pursue its own smartphone development with the Motorola MAP
+IBM approached Motorola to be the manufacturing partner, but it declined.
+There was some speculation that Motorola pulled out as a result of concerns it could help IBM emerge as a competitor in the mobile phone market, but in reality Motorola executives and engineers were very cooperative in helping IBM with the development of the Sweetspot project in 1992.
+In fact, Motorola provided some sensitive specifications that helped IBM use the cellular radio from Motorola's flip phone to help create the 1992 demo device quickly.
+Motorola also licensed the battery technology to IBM that was used on Simon in 1993.
+Ironically, sometime later, the success of the IBM Simon accelerated Motorola’s efforts to pursue its smartphone development with the Motorola MAP

 At the launch, the product development manager at BellSouth (Rich Guidotti) stated that “Simon represents the first real personal communicator because it was designed to be a cellular phone – a communications device – first, and a computer second.”
 In the press release